dhh1128/kila/writing.md

 ## Capitalization
 Normal text is spelled using an alphabet called the *gwm*, which consists of the 26 lower-case letters available in ASCII.
 The 26 upper-case letters are part of a different alphabet called the *fim*.
 See [Alphabets](alphabets.md).

 A word or phrase that serves as an identifier (that is, a proper noun, a personal name, or a title) is preceded with a single hyphen (called a *haif*) to signal its identifier status.
-This punctuation mark is silent when read aloud.
+If it is more than one word long, it is also followed by a single hyphen.
+There are no spaces between these hyphens and the words they attach to.
+Proper nouns inside proper nouns are not marked.
+Hyphens are silent when read aloud.
 Marking an identifier this way has approximately the same function as capitalization in English.

 The first word of a sentence is not normally marked with a *haif*.
 However, a slash can be used in stream of consciousness, poetry, and other places to signal breaks that are sentence- or fragment-like.
 A double-slash can do something similar for a paragraph, and a triple-slash for a section or chapter.